- Author: Furious

 - One thing many players neglect is their hearthstone.
 You can save hours of game time just by updating your hearthstone location to wherever you’re questing.
 Anytime you finish a batch of quests, just hearthstone and turn them all in.

 - Most other classes generally benefit from leveling in a group, but that is tougher to decide for warlocks.
-You will kill enemies faster in a group, but you won’t be able to reliably keep your health and mana afloat because you won’t always be last-hitting with Drain Soul.
-Other players will also disrupt your fear juggling and voidwalker tanking efforts.
+You will kill enemies faster in a group, but you won’t be as mana efficient if your DoTs always end early.
+Other players will also disrupt your fear juggling.
 Consider rolling solo unless there’s more than one other player looking to group with you.

 Warlock Specific Gameplay Advice